-What Happens If A Convicted Sex Offender Does Not Register In California?
+What Happens If A Convicted Sex Offender Does Not Register?

 If your original offense was a strike, you'll be looking at your sentence being doubled.
 If you fail to register on time, you'll want to get in and register as soon as you can.
 You also want to have an attorney guide you through the process, so that if you have failed to register, you can try to do some damage control.
 If you are arrested and sent to court, your attorney can represent that you just made a mistake, explaining to the prosecutor and trying and get some leniency for you.

-What Are Some Mistakes People Make When They Are Registering As A Sex Offender?
+What Are Some Mistakes People Make When Registering As A Sex Offender?

-For more information on Registering As A Sex Offender In LA County, a free initial consultation is your best step.
+For more information on Registering As A Sex Offender In California, a free initial consultation is your best step.
 Get the information and legal answers you are seeking by calling (213) 542-0979 today.